danieldong51/nuggets-game/IMPLEMENTATION.md

 } game_t;
 ```

-> For each new data structure, describe it briefly and provide a code block listing the `struct` definition(s).
-> No need to provide `struct` for existing CS50 data structures like `hashtable`.

 ### Definition of function prototypes

-> For function, provide a brief description and then a code block with its function prototype.
-> For example:

 A function to parse the command-line arguments, initialize the game struct, initialize the message module, and (BEYOND SPEC) initialize analytics module.